-Due to the presence of join tables there must be a mechanism that takes care about right sequencing of basic operations.
+Due to the presence of join tables there must be a mechanism that takes care of correctly sequencing basic operations.
 For instance, consider a complete procedure of deleting an annotation.
-The annotation's internal database identifier occurs in three joint tables annotations-targets, annotations-principals-permissions, notebooks-annotations.
-If the annotation record is deleted from the table annotations before the corresponding rows in the joint tables are removed, then the joint tables have references to the non-existing annotation (via its internal identifier).
-The database signalises an integrity error.
-To prevent such errors we have introduced a special java class DBDispatcher.java which calls the methods from the DAO implementations in the correct order.
+The annotation's internal database identifier occurs in three join tables annotations-targets, annotations-principals-permissions, notebooks-annotations.
+If the annotation record is deleted from the table annotations before the corresponding rows in the join tables are removed, then the join tables have references to the non-existing annotation (via its internal identifier), and the database will signal an integrity error.
+To prevent such errors we have introduced a java class DBDispatcher.java which calls the methods from the DAO implementations in the correct order.
 Moreover it triggers cascading of the operations when necessary.
-For instance, complete deleting of an annotation amount to purging the joint tables first, then deleting the corresponding record in the annotation table, and then triggering removal of the annotation's non-used targets.
+For instance, complete deletion of an annotation amounts to purging the join tables first, then deleting the corresponding record in the annotation table, and then triggering removal of the annotation's unused targets.

-Auxiliary resource-info classes generated by JAXB for the corresponding xml types TargetInfo, AnnotationInfo, NotebookInfo contain reference to the corresponding resource plus the most important information about the resource.
+Auxiliary resource-info classes generated by JAXB for the corresponding xml types TargetInfo, AnnotationInfo, NotebookInfo contain references to the corresponding resource plus the most important information about the resource.

 REST Application Programming Interface

-The server and a client communicate with each other by means of REST Application Programming Interface (API for short).
-REST API is a collection of requests which the server must recognise and respond in an appropriate way.
-Each request is an URL-like string starting with the server's location specified by the type of requested resource and its identifier when applicable.
+The server and a client communicate with each other by means of a REST Application Programming Interface (API).
+A REST API is a collection of requests which the server must recognise and respond to in an appropriate way.
+Requests are made by means of a URL starting with the server's location specified by the type of requested resource and its identifier when applicable.

-GET requests are used to retrieve information about resources stored in the Data Base.
-For GET requests the string often ends with the identifier of a requested resource.
-This is a path request parameter.
+Requests of method type GET are used to retrieve information about resources stored in the database.
+For these GET requests the URL generally contains the identifier of a requested resource (as a path request parameter).
 For instance, it can be the identifier of an annotation or the identifier of a cached representation.
-Passing a principal identifier as a parameter is not expected, because the active principal is known from the session via an identification procedure (e.g. Shibboleth).
+Passing a principal identifier as a parameter is not required, because the active principal is known from the session via an identification procedure (e.g. Shibboleth).
 A PUT (resp.
-DELETE) request is used to update (resp. delete) the resource whose identifier is given as a request parameter.
-Only owner has DELETE rights.
+DELETE) request is used to update (resp. delete) the resource of which the identifier is given as a request parameter.
+Only the owner has DELETE rights.
 POST is performed when a client wants to create a new annotation.
 Most information necessary to fulfil a PUT or POST request is not given as a request parameter, but given serialized in the request body.
-For instance, to submit an annotation a client needs to fill in the requests body with the XML-element corresponding to class Annotation.
+For instance, to submit an annotation a client needs to fill in the request body with the XML-element corresponding to class Annotation.
 All the information necessary to create an annotation should be placed in the corresponding nodes of the XML-element.

 If a POST (PUT) request is sent then in the case of success the server returns the serialized information about the added (resp. updated) resource together with a standard HTTP response code.
-If an annotation is posted or updated the server returns an xml document of type envelope, which contains serialization of the resource together with the list of actions which client should perform to complete the request in a sound way.
-For instance, if an annotation is posted so that for one of its targets there is no cached representation in the database the list of action contains reminder to post cached representation for the corresponding target id.
+If an annotation is posted or updated the server returns an xml document of type envelope, which contains a serialization of the resource together with the list of actions which client should perform to complete the request in a sound way.
+For instance, if an annotation is posted so that for one of its targets there is no cached representation in the database the list of action contains reminder to post a cached representation for the corresponding target id.

 In the case of failure of the request the corresponding error status (with the detailed message when necessary) is returned, e. g.
 401 Unauthorized access if the principal is not logged in (except for the log-in service).